 Vendors at the festival will include local artisans, community organizations, children’s activities, environmental education groups, Catch the Spirit of Appalachia’s youth talent contest and food vendors.

 This year’s festival has three main focuses: environmental sustainability,importance of a strong local economy, and revival of native and heritage crafts and traditions.
-Stop by and see us in the Chartreuse Booth, C4.
+Stop by and see us in Booth C4.

 Get outside on Earth Day: All 394 U.S. National Parks have free admission now through Sunday April 24th.
 (NOTE: Many of our National Parks never charge an entrance fee but the 100+ that do will let you visit for free this week).